« Back to Glossary

 Advanced analytics capabilities: Advanced analytics, including prescriptive and cognitive analytics capabilities are important considerations.
 Evolving technologies like machine learning and advanced algorithms should be the center of the discussion.

-User experience: An intuitive interface that chalks up a clear path towards actionable insights.
+User experience: The platform should be user-friendly and intuitive to facilitate non-technical users.
 The availability of clear documentation and support through advanced features is a huge plus.

 Remote collaboration support: The world is moving towards a hybrid work environment.
 Hence, the platform should offer location-agnostic collaboration capabilities with remote access to analytics.